 Chic New Yorkers strike a pose in their Sunday best at New York’s Easter Parade and Bonnet Festival.
 This annual event dates from the 1870s, and was later immortalized by Irving Berlin, Judy Garland and Fred Astaire in the movie, Easter Parade.
 I’m always impressed by the participants’ creativity and enthusiasm.
 Clearly these people have spent days crafting their looks.
 It’s also a […]

 An impressionist style watercolor painting, inspired by a recent visit to the New York Botanical Garden’s annual Orchid Show.
-This lush garden path filled with tropical color and dappled light is available as a print, in a range of sizes, materials and framing options – shop now.
+This lush garden path filled with tropical color and dappled light is available as a print, in a range of sizes, materials and framing options.
+Buy Now

 From my series on looking at art…. perusing the wonderful “Alice Neel,Uptown” exhibit at David Zwirner Gallery, currently on view through April 22nd.
 This show focuses in on Neel’s intense emotional portraits, primarily of friends and neighbors, during the years she lived in East Harlem and the far Upper West Side.
 A nonconformist, who refused to follow […]

-Tiny pink ranunculus blooms in my studio were the inspiration for this new floral art print – available here.
+Tiny pink ranunculus blooms in my studio were the inspiration for this new floral art print.
 Follow my painting process from beginning to end in the images below.
-Original Source My bouquet of ranunculus were getting too droopy for their large vase, so I snipped off the blooms and put them in this little handmade ceramic cup. […]
+Buy Now Original Source My bouquet of ranunculus were getting too droopy for their large vase, so I snipped off the blooms and put them in this little handmade […]

 Observing the observers at the “Seurat Circus Sideshow” exhibit at the Metropolitan Museum of Art.
 This captivating show of sideshow-inspired artwork by Georges Seurat and other master artists, including Daumier and Picasso, runs through May 29, 2017.
 This watercolor sketch is part of my ongoing series on looking at art.
 It’s available as a print in my online shop, in […]

 A vase of white hydrangeas, illuminated by the morning light in my studio, was the inspiration for this recent watercolor painting.
 It’s available as a giclée print, in multiple sizes with optional custom framing.
-Buy now.
+Buy Now Buy Now

 And now for some totally escapist fun with watercolor fashion week sketches inspired by the runways of Paris and Milan.
 Paris Couture Week Spring 2017 Dreamy fairy-tale style evening dresses and headpieces by Maria Grazia Chiuri, in her first haute couture collection for Christian Dior.
 Ageless at 85, fashion model Carmen Dell’Orefice regally walked the runway at […]